-Since Aarush started his Higher Secondary education, our holiday calendars no longer matched.
+Since Aarush started his Higher Secondary education, his and Pamela’s holiday calendars no longer match.
 With these one-and-a-half crucial years ahead, we didn’t plan any big vacations.
 Personally, I wanted to do the MTR yatra this year, especially since it’s the 10th anniversary of MTR.

 I took two weeks off work from October 2nd to 16th.
 On the evening of the 9th, I returned from Delhi.
 I wanted to keep running during the MTR days, so on the morning of the 10th, I made sure to complete my 13KM before we left.
 That’s when I realized the car’s PUC had expired!
 So, off we went to the nearest petrol pump to get that sorted.
 By the time we left home, it was already 10 AM, smack in the middle of Bangalore’s infamous Thursday traffic.
 I kept telling myself, “It’s okay, just go with the flow.”
 By the time we hit the Mysore Expressway after Kengeri, it was already around 11 AM.

 The drive on the (not-so-new) six-lane expressway was peaceful and uneventful.
 I made sure to maintain a speed less than the posted limit.
 Near the exit by Srirangapatna, a cop flagged us down.
-Turns out, there was a pending fine on the car, which gave us a little blood pressure spike for about two minutes.
-Thankfully, it got resolved quickly.
+Turns out, they were checking pending traffic violations.

 In Mysore, we decided to stop at Sandhya Lunch Home for lunch, and wow—what a feast!
 We had an amazing meal on a banana leaf, with over 10 items on the menu.
-Just as we were leaving Mysore, it started raining lightly, but nothing too bad, so we continued through Nagarhole Tiger Reserve and entered Kerala via Baveli Gate.
+Just as we were leaving Mysore, it started raining lightly, we continued through Nagarhole Tiger Reserve and entered Kerala via Baveli Gate.
 This is a forest road that’s only open from 6 AM to 6 PM.

 We stopped near Panamaram for a quick bite at a new place, where the service was fantastic.
-As soon as we hit the road again, we spotted an Indian Coffee House!
+As soon as we hit the road again, we spotted an Indian Coffee House! looks like we missed the filter Kaapi.
 It was already dark when we reached Vythiri.

 As we bypassed Kalpetta via the new (to us) bypass, a sign for a restaurant called “1980” caught my eye.
 I casually mentioned that maybe we should try it at least once during our stay.
 Spoiler alert: By the time we returned from Wayanad, we had breakfast, lunch, AND dinner at this place!